Saturday, December 28, 2024

 For dinner, Michelin-rated Ginger Farm Kitchen serves classic takes on local dishes in a pleasant atmosphere.
 Chiang Mai is lovely at night, so after you’ve finished dining, be sure to take a stroll, followed by Wualai Saturday Walking Street, Chiang Mai’s vibrant night market, where you can pick up inexpensive but artistic clothes, candies, and souvenirs.

 My other favorite temple was in old Chiang Mai town: Wat Phra Singh Woramahawihan.
 This temple is guarded by stone lions (Singhs), and I also saw an elderly cat reclining outside the temple, clearly performing its religious duty.
-A very strong spiritual feeling emanates from this temple, where construction began in 1345, and it is very historic indeed.
+A very strong spiritual feeling emanates from this temple, where construction began in 1345, and it is very historic indeed, with its historic murals and carvings fully intact.

 After visiting the temples, we drove to Ontai Creative Industry Village and enjoyed the activities offered there, including fabric tie-dying using natural pigments.
-Ontai Creative Industry Village was founded when villagers in 11 communities joined together to showcase their unique cultures, way of life, and local products and farm-fresh produce.
-The lunch served at Ontai Farm was outstanding, including flowers, herbs, and vegetables that I had never encountered before, delicious and beautifully presented.
+Ontai Creative Industry Village was founded when villagers in 11 communities joined together to showcase their unique cultures, way of life, local products, and farm-fresh produce.
 After our textile tie-dying adventure, we enjoyed a lunch made with the bounty of local organic farming.
+The meal served at Ontai Farm was outstanding, including flowers, herbs, and vegetables that I had never encountered before—all delicious and beautifully presented.
 This was a very special experience offered by kind and knowledgeable locals who live close to the earth.

 After a day like that, you’ll want to keep the Thai excellence rolling, so Baan Landai Fine Thai Cuisine is a good choice for dinner.
-This refined restaurant serves Michelin-recommended classic Northern Thai dishes such as crab curry with some refinement.
+This refined restaurant serves Michelin-recommended classic Northern Thai dishes such as crab curry.
 And, of course, don’t forget to walk off dinner with one of Chiang Mai’s many weekend Walking Street night markets!
-Our tour guide, Annie, from Globe Holidays, helped me make all the right selections for some bargain purchases.
+Our tour guide, Annie, from Globe Holiday, helped me make all the right selections for some genuine bargain purchases.

 Patara Elephant Farm.
 Photo: Merryn Johns